zenstackhq/zenstack-docs/blog/next-rsc-blog/index.md

 1. Server components for loading posts
 1. Server actions for mutation
-1. ZenStack for automatic enforcement of access control
+2. [ZenStack](https://github.com/zenstackhq/zenstack) for automatic enforcement of access control.
+ZenStack is a toolkit that extends Prisma ORM to allow you to model access policies and data schema in one place.

 The first step is to initialize the project for ZenStack: